George de Hevesy

 Prize share: 1/1

 George de Hevesy was born in Budapest to a wealthy Christian family with Jewish heritage.
-After graduating from the Gymnasium of the Piarist Order, George de Hevesy studied at Budapest University, Berlin Technical University, and the University of Freiburg in Breisgau.
-Following that, George de Hevesy worked at a number of European universities.
-He was granted a professorship at Freiburg University in 1926, but later fled Nazism in 1934, arriving first in Copenhagen before moving on to Stockholm in 1943, where he worked at the University of Stockholm until his death.
-George de Hevesy was married with four children.
+After graduating from the Gymnasium of the Piarist Order, de Hevesy studied at Budapest University, Berlin Technical University, and the University of Freiburg in Breisgau.
+Following that, de Hevesy worked at a number of European universities.
+He was granted a professorship at Freiburg University in 1926, but later fled Nazism in 1934, arriving first in Copenhagen before moving on to Stockholm in 1943, where he worked at the University of Stockholm until his death. de Hevesy was married with four children.